moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 All-or-nothing property of transactions is also called ACID properties:

-• **Atomic:** To the outside world, the transaction happens indivisibly
+* Atomic: To the outside world, the transaction happens indivisibly
-• **Consistent:** The transaction does not violate system invariants
+* Consistent: The transaction does not violate system invariants
-• **Isolated:** Concurrent transactions do not interfere with each other
+* Isolated: Concurrent transactions do not interfere with each other
-• **Durable:** Once a transaction commits, the changes are permanent
+* Durable: Once a transaction commits, the changes are permanent

 Number of subtransactions, jointly forming a nested transaction.